Riketta/SimpleClicker/README.md

 - Toggle clicking - [Num4].
 - Super mode (no input delay) - [Num5].
 - Human mode (some input delay) - [Num6].
+- Switch to spell key spam (Q) - [Num2].
+- Switch to interaction key spam (Num0) - [Num3].

 By default (on startup) human mode is enabled.
-By default the clicker will spam Q.
+By default the clicker will spam spell key Q.

 ## Macro
 An example of macro I use to find and tag mobs: